Sports Kit Recycling

 For overseas kit donations, we partner with cricket federations and organisations who are aiming to widen participation in the sport, with a focus on engaging young people and the local community.

-For UK deliveries, we look to work with cricket clubs or schools (especially those in economically deprived areas) who wish to develop their junior sections.
+For UK deliveries, we look to work with cricket clubs or youth organisations (especially those in economically deprived areas) who wish to develop their junior sections.

 If you wish to make a kit application, please complete this application form or contact Dave Pemberton: Dave.Pemberton@lordstaverners.org